-- Do not include a callback number that is different from the number you are sending the message from (Call forwarding is available for Text-Em-All text numbers - please contact our Customer Experience team to set this up!)
+- Don't include a callback number that is different from the number you are sending the message from (Call forwarding is available for Text-Em-All text numbers - please contact our Customer Experience team to set this up!)

 - Avoid using all caps and excessive punctuation (THANKS, ASAP, @, %, !!!, ???)

-As always, our support team is here to answer any questions you might have.
-Feel free to reach out to our team to contact us anytime at firstname.lastname@example.org or call 877-226-3080.
+Feel free to reach out to our team to contact us anytime at firstname.lastname@example.org or call us at 877-226-3080.